mattwirn/Bear-ly-Breaking-Even/Sprint 2.md

 ## Front End

 The front end has testing for components, as well as end-to-end testing of the login, signup, and home pages.
-A new dashboard page is in process now that the front and back end are integrated.
+A new dashboard page is in process now that the front and back ends are integrated.

 The front end has two component tests:
 1. A component test for the logo that checks if the logo renders and is visible